Historic Activities are at both Downtown and at the Fort Site Saturday & Sunday

 Visit with and explore exhibits from the region’s top history and heritage tourism sites and educational organizations all under one roof including, Meadowcroft Rockshelter and Historic Village, Pennsylvania Trolley Museum, Washington County History & Landmarks Foundation, Duncan & Miller Glass Museum, National Road Heritage Corridor, Bushy Run Battlefield, Friendship Hill National Historic Site, Genealogical Society of SWPa, Greene County Historical Society, McKeever Study & Library, West Overton Village, Washington County Historical Society, Oliver Miller Homestead and many of the region’s historical societies and other historical organizations.

 The churches of Washington County during the Whiskey Rebellion were as divided as the population.
-As a place of worship and a community gathering place they welcomed both those loyal to the federal government and the whiskey rebels, but not necessarily at the same time or place.
+As a place of worship and as a community gathering place they welcomed both those loyal to the federal government and the whiskey rebels, but not necessarily at the same time or place.
+This resulted in a desperate time of prayer and reflection to reunite the church and community as it had been prior to the whiskey rebellion.